-Reduce the basis of your stock in the corporation by the distributions on line 20.
+Reduce the basis of your stock (as explained on page 1) by the distributions on line 20.
 If these distributions exceed the basis of your stock, the excess is treated as gain from the sale or exchange of property and is reported on Schedule D (Form 1040).